shipyardapp/Shipyard-Documentation/docs/reference/fac.md

 - `clone_location` indicates where to download the repo to and may either be `REPO_NAME` or `CWD`
 - see [Git connections](code/git-connection.md) for more information

 In addition to these source-specific fields, there the standard requirements configurations common to all Vessels are also available within the `source` field. _These are all optional_.
+See examples below.

 **Arguments**